 If was hard for me to find the total estimated cost for Stanford and Harvard, it is not something on the front of their websites, the administration does not seem to want to give this information freely, since you may not go further into the sites.

 The question is, how far can you get on an average of $26,000 in school loans with these schools?
 Not far, you would not have nearly enough money to finish.
-Unfortunately, there are many students who start college and find this out after a year or two; that they can’t get enough financial aid, and are forced to drop out with no degree but they have school loans to pay.
+Unfortunately, there are many students who start college and find this out after a year or two; they can’t get enough financial aid and are forced to drop out with no degree but they have school loans to pay.

 They are told if they can’t come up with the “gap”, or the difference between total financial aid awarded and total cost for the past year, they cannot register for the next year.